15 reasons to feel positive about 2020

 Some civilians are seeing community services performed by our defence force and gaining appreciation for their service for the first time.

 We can be grateful for the freedoms we used to take for granted—for the health professionals and other workers who keep us safe, and for our connections, family and friends.
 A sense of gratefulness helps to build resilience.

 Take a new perspective on daily activities such as cooking or those odd jobs you have been putting off.
 Find joy in spending time making something nice for yourself and others.

 Something small like smiling at people and being friendly can make a large difference.
 You may be surprised how much your positivity is reflected back.

 If you are struggling to feel positive, it can help to talk to someone.
 You can call Open Arms for support 24/7 on 1800 011 046.

 COVID-19 has changed our lives in ways we could never have imagined at the start of this year.
 Adapting to new environments, however, is nothing new for military personnel and families.

-Across Australia people are feeling anxious - which is a completely normal reaction to the uncertainty we are facing around the impacts of COVID19.
-Importantly, as long as this anxiety does not become overwhelming, it can be channelled into positive actions to help us cope and maintain our wellbeing.
+Across Australia people are feeling anxious - which is a completely normal reaction to the uncertainty we are facing around the impacts of COVID-19.
+Importantly, as long as this anxiety doesn't become overwhelming, it can be channelled into positive actions to help us cope and maintain our wellbeing.